Apartheid: Legislation

 NP leaders argued that South Africa did not comprise a single nation, but was made up of four distinct racial groups: white, black, Coloured and Indian.
 Such groups were split into 13 nations or racial federations.
 White people encompassed the English and Afrikaans language groups; the black populace was divided into ten such groups.

 The state passed laws that paved the way for "grand apartheid", which was centred on separating races on a large scale, by compelling people to live in separate places defined by race.
 This strategy was in part adopted from "left-over" British rule that separated different racial groups after they took control of the Boer republics in the Anglo-Boer war.
 This created the black-only "townships" or "locations", where blacks were relocated to their own towns.
 As the NP government's minister of native affairs from 1950, Hendrik Verwoerd had a significant role in crafting such laws, which led to him being regarded as the 'Architect of Apartheid'.
 In addition, "petty apartheid" laws were passed.
-The principal apartheid laws were as follows.

 The first grand apartheid law was the Population Registration Act of 1950, which formalised racial classification and introduced an identity card for all persons over the age of 18, specifying their racial group.
 Official teams or boards were established to come to a conclusion on those people whose race was unclear.
-This caused difficulty, especially for Coloured people, separating their families when members were allocated different races.
+This caused difficulty, especially for Coloured people, separating families when members were assigned to different races.

 The second pillar of grand apartheid was the Group Areas Act of 1950.
 Until then, most settlements had people of different races living side by side.
 This Act put an end to diverse areas and determined where one lived according to race.
 Each race was allotted its own area, which was used in later years as a basis of forced removal.
 The Prevention of Illegal Squatting Act of 1951 allowed the government to demolish black shanty town slums and forced white employers to pay for the construction of housing for those black workers who were permitted to reside in cities otherwise reserved for whites.
-The Native Laws Amendment Act, 1952 centralised and tightened pass laws so that blacks could not stay in urban areas longer than 72 hours without a permit.
+The Native Laws Amendment Act, 1952 centralised and tightened pass laws so that blacks could not stay in urban areas for longer than 72 hours without a permit.

-The Prohibition of Mixed Marriages Act of 1949 prohibited marriage between persons of different races, and the Immorality Act of 1950 made sexual relations with a person of a different race a criminal offence.
+The Prohibition of Mixed Marriages Act of 1949 prohibited marriage between persons of different races, and the Immorality Act of 1950 made sexual relations between whites and other races a criminal offence.

 Under the Reservation of Separate Amenities Act of 1953, municipal grounds could be reserved for a particular race, creating, among other things, separate beaches, buses, hospitals, schools and universities.
 Signboards such as "whites only" applied to public areas, even including park benches.
 Black South Africans were provided with services greatly inferior to those of whites, and, to a lesser extent, to those of Indian and Coloured people.